EdwardHuber/EdwardHuber/README.md

 - 🧑‍💻 Strong Python skills with formal and self-guided learning
 - 🧠 Always learning: HackTheBox, and real-world research
 - 🔐 Focus: Reconnaissance, malware analysis, automation, and pentesting
+- 📋 Completed a security audit of a simulated company as part of the Google Cybersecurity Certificate
 ---

 ## 🧰 Featured Projects